 Note – This is a super long post.
 You may want to bookmark it if you want to read it later.

-When it comes to retirement planning in India, the NPS or National Pension System is slowly getting more and more attention by retirement savers in 2020-21.
+When it comes to retirement planning in India, the NPS or National Pension System is slowly getting more and more attention from retirement savers in 2023.

 I will try to have the National Pension Scheme NPS explained with examples in this post.

-So if you are looking to subscribe NPS in 2020 to save for retirement, then this NPS explained simply guide will help you understand various important aspects of National Pension System (NPS) and How NPS works (in full detail) and also What is annuity in NPS and what you should know about it before you become an NPS subscriber.
+So if you are looking to subscribe NPS in 2023 to save for retirement, then this NPS explained simply guide will help you understand various important aspects of the National Pension System (NPS) and How NPS works (in full detail) and also What is an annuity in NPS and what you should know about it before you become an NPS subscriber.

 So let’s see how to go about Retirement planning with the National Pension Scheme.